Frequently Asked Questions

 What is Space For Humanity?

 Space for Humanity is a non-profit organization founded to shape the future of space travel and policy.
 Space for Humanity’s ultimate goal is to democratize access to space by granting the opportunity for citizens from all over the world to travel into space regardless of their financial resources.
-Today, less than 600 people have been to space in the history of the world.
+Today, fewer than 600 people have been to space in the history of the world.
 The majority (89%) of these astronauts have been men, and most (85%) have been citizens of Western nations.
 Space For Humanity believes that the future of space travel must be democratized, and in doing so, that we can inspire the next generation’s passion for math, science, leadership, and social change as we ignite a higher level of consciousness to face our most intractable challenges.

 The goal of Space for Humanity’s program is four-fold: